MPdecode/LtRtMatrixDecoder/README.md

 ## Acknowledgments

-This plugin is inspired by technical white papers published by Dolby and the innovative matrix coefficients developed by Jim Fosgate.
+This plugin is a personal project developed by T.J.
+Vincent, inspired by technical white papers published by Dolby and the innovative matrix coefficients developed by Jim Fosgate.

 ## License